 A Community Peer Support Program

-Finding Hope empowers LGBTQ+ Coloradans, regardless of their identity, age, race, or geographic location, to: Talk about their behavioral health concerns with peers; develop a healthy relationship with their sexual orientation and gender identity; increase social connections; and provide access resources to support a person’s recovery journal.
+Finding Hope empowers LGBTQ+ Coloradans, regardless of their identity, age, race, or geographic location, to: Talk about their behavioral health concerns with peers; develop a healthy relationship with their sexual orientation and gender identity; increase social connections; and provide access to resources that support a person’s recovery journey.

-Finding Hope builds community in Southwest and Southeast Colorado will help reduce feelings of isolation and loneliness in these underserved areas where there is a lack of culturally relevant behavioral health services, support groups and gathering places.
+Finding Hope builds community in Colorado and helps to reduce feelings of isolation and loneliness where there is a lack of culturally relevant behavioral health services, support groups, and gathering places.
 Local community building among LGBTQ+ folks improves overall wellness and well-being leading to a life worth living.

 Frequently Asked Questions

 Do participants have to pay to attend this program?